sbtrn-devil/crtk/docs/api.md

 }
 ```

-`cancelCallback` won't be called if the cancel does not occur during this `yield *SYNCW()`.
-But, if it is called, `cancelMsg` parameter is the cancellation message value provided by caller of `'CoroutineHandle'.cancel`.
+The `cancelMsg` parameter is the cancellation message value provided by caller of `'CoroutineHandle'.cancel`.

+`cancelCallback` will only be called if the cancel occurs during this particular  `yield *SYNCW()`.

 #### .withCancel(cancelCallback): _generator_